Home

 His story, Searching for #77, the gripping account of the 1971 theft and recovery of his beloved 12-string guitar, handcrafted by Cuban emigré Miguel Company, was published in Bruce Pollock’s book, Working Musicians (Harper Collins, 2002).

-His song Holiday Invitation was included among those in the 2002 NPR Holiday Special, Peace on Earth, produced by Paul Ingles and hosted by Judy Collins.
+His song Holiday Invitation was featured among those in the 2002 NPR Holiday Special, Peace on Earth, produced by Paul Ingles and hosted by Judy Collins.

 Produced and starred in the award-winning singalong children’s videos, A Great Day for Singing! and its sequel, Another Great Day for Singing!, then followed up at the request of parents with the companion family singalong CD, Isn’t This a Great Day for Singing?!